-Following the recent change in import certificate requirements within Fiji Potatoes NZ Inc. have been working with MPI to negotiate a pre-approved MAO procedure and develop a practical Standard Operating Procedure for non MAO’s.
+Following the early 2016 change in import certificate requirements within Fiji Potatoes NZ Inc. have been working with MPI to negotiate a pre-approved MAO procedure and develop a practical Standard Operating Procedure for non MAO’s.

 The MPI pre-approved procedure which must be carried out by all MAO’s.

 For non- MAO’s a standard operating procedure (guidelines) have been provided to enable compliance with the certification requirements and this will be verified by the IVA’s at end point inspection.

 Please find below three documents – please read the documents carefully:

 - Instructions to the IVA’s – Eligibility for a Phytosanitary Certificate for Potatoes to Fiji – this outlines the requirement of application of sprout inhibitor and the verification methods available.

 - PNZ Inc. Standard Operating Procedure (non-MAOs) – Fresh Potatoes to Fiji – Application of Sprout Inhibitor

 - MPI Pre-Approved Generic Phytosanitary Procedure for MPI Approved Organisation – Post Harvest Application of Sprout Inhibitor (Propham) for Potatoes for Consumption.

 This has been a good example of industry collaboration and collective problem solving.
 We thank Henry Pak (MPI) and Gisele Irvine (Market Access Solutionz) for their work in reaching this point.

 We however remind all industry participants that the continued access to, and success in, the Fiji market relies on the whole supply chain abiding to the agreed processes and procedures.
 There are clear ramifications for the NZ potato industry including growers, packers and exporters if there are any future failures.